cldf-clts/clts-legacy/src/pyclts/sources/README.md

 ## LAPSYD

 We created a dump of the data by browsing the segments.
 As the database does not offer any API, we cannot link to it, but we show the features that are being used internally in the project.

+## Nidaba

+The [Nidaba](http://nidaba.co.uk) project lists some interesting feature-data on all IPA-segments found in the database.
+We downloaded the data from [this link](http://nidaba.co.uk/Contents/Segments) and converted it to text file (URL date: 24.09.2017).
+As the website is under some maintenance and we did not retrieve an answer by the author on our suggestion to allow to link to a single element so far, we can only list the symbols in this context.
+They are valuable, however, as the author provides the code for writing the symbols in LaTeX.